What is Google Ads (Google AdWords)? How Does it Work?

 When starting out a new business, or dipping your toes in the waters of marketing, it’s easy to feel overwhelmed when trying to come up with strategies for getting your company off the ground.
 Luckily, there are plenty of tools available to make the process a little bit easier.
-Google Adwords is one of those user-friendly options which can help you get your goods and services out there!
+Google Ads (Adwords) is one of those user-friendly options which can help you get your goods and services out there!

-What is Google AdWords?
+What is Google Ads (formerly Google AdWords)?

 Search engine advertising

-Google Adwords is a paid referencing system developed by Google in which you, as a business owner, can market products or services by way of the Google Search engine.
+Google Ads (Google Adwords) words is a paid referencing system developed by Google in which you, as a business owner, can market products or services by way of the Google Search engine.
 In a nutshell, AdWords works by a placed text ad that is designed specifically to appear when people search for keywords or phrases related to your business or your offered services.

 AdWords will rank your ad on search engine pages once you have bided on, won and paid for these keywords.
 When specific keywords are searched, your ad shows up as a sponsored link on the first page of Google.